shenae/ReciPlease/README.md

 * Layout and style your front-end with clean & well-formatted CSS.
 Remember to use Grid and Flexbox!
 * Use React Router for client side routing.

-### Description
-Our recipe app will allow users to view a collection of recipes posted on our site.
-The user will be able to search for recipes based on ingredients, user, recipe name, and/or cuisine type.
-The user will also be able to update a recipe and delete a recipe.

 ### Project Schedule table